stevehanson/dotfiles/README.md

 [Install and configure applications](./docs/applications.md)

+### Backing up old computer

+* Manually back up the Photos and Photo Booth libraries for copy to new machine
+* Export Alfred preferences
+* Export Day One Journal
+* Back up `dev` directory

 ### Configure SSH keys

 * Generate new SSH key, upload to GitHub, update ~/.ssh/config file with new key